Junior-22/chat-app/README.md

 ● The app stores images in Firebase Cloud Storage.

-● The app is able to read the user’s location data.
+● The app can read the user’s location data.

-● Location data is sent via the chat in a map view.
+● Location data is sent via chat in a map view.

 ● The chat interface and functionality are created using the Gifted Chat library.

 ● The app’s codebase contains comments.

-<h3>Technologies</h3>
+## Technologies

 ● React Native